-You must notify the Financial Aid Office if you change your housing status or enrollment status as your financial aid, specifically any need-based Erudite College funding may change.
-The College reserves the right to adjust your aid at any point in time in such cases.
-Although student's financial situations are reviewed individually as a point of reference, the typical reduction of Erudite Grant is \$5,000 -\$8000 per year when a student switches from campus resident to commuter status.
+You must notify the Financial Aid Office if you change ing status or enrollment status as your financial aid, specifically any need-based Erudite College for the right to adjust your aid at any point in time in such cases.
+Student's financial situations are reviewed individually as a point of reference, the typical reduce Erudite Grant is \$5,000 - \$8000 per year when a student switches from campus resident to commuter status.